dcomtois/summarytools/README.md

 | **versicolor** |   50 | 33.33 |
 |  **virginica** |   50 | 33.33 |

-## 2.2 Generating Several Frequency Tables at Once
+## 2.1.3 Generating Several Frequency Tables at Once

-No `lapply()` needed here; just feed `freq()` with your data frame.
-Numerical columns having more than 25 distinct values will be discarded.
-It is possible to change this threshold value using `st_options()`.
-(Results not shown.)
+Instead of using `lapply()`, it is perfectly okay to use `freq()` on a whole data frame (results not shown):

 ``` r
 freq(tobacco)
 ```

+To avoid cluttering the results, numerical columns having more than 25 distinct values will be discarded (note that this threshold of 25 can be changed by using `st_options()`; see `?st_options` for details).

+(**Note**: the *tobacco* data frame contains simulated data and is part of the package.)

-## 2.3 Subsetting (Filtering) the Frequency Table
+## 2.1.4 Subsetting (Filtering) Frequency Tables

-The `rows` argument allows subsetting the frequency table; we can use it in 3 distinct ways:
+The `rows` parameter allows subsetting frequency tables; we can use this parameter it in 3 distinct ways:

-  - To select rows by position, use a numerical vector; `rows = 1:10` will show the frequencies for the first 10 values only
+  - To filter rows by their order of appearance, we use a numerical vector; `rows = 1:10` will only show the frequencies for the first 10 values
-  - To select rows by name, either use
+  - To filter rows by their names, we either use
-      - a character vector specifying row names
+      - a character vector specifying the exact row names we wish to keep in the results
-      - a single character string; it will be used as a regular expression to select all the matching column(s)
+      - a single character string which will be used as a regular expression to select the matching column(s); see `?regex` for more information on regular expressions

-To account for the frequencies of unshown values, the “(Other)” row is automatically added.
+To account for the frequencies of all unshown values, the “(Other)” row is automatically added.

-In combination with the `order` argument, the subsetting feature can be very practical.
+Used in combination with the `order` argument, this subsetting feature can be quite practical.
 For a character variable containing a large number of distinct values, showing only the most frequent can be achieved easily:

 ``` r
 freq(tobacco$disease, order = "freq", rows = 1:5)